 Are you trying to reduce the risk of wildfire in your neighborhood?
 We are committed to helping you reduce wildfire risk working with you and your neighbors to build community and provide resources for wildfire mitigation.
 As part of this program, we will bring our chipper out to process woody material into mulch for large projects.
 This is done on a cost share basis, in which residents contribute labor and pay a nominal fee for the service.

-Take a look at the Neighborhood Fuels Reduction Program brochure and our Chipper FAQs for more information.
+Take a look at the Neighborhood Fuels Reduction Program brochure.

 Here’s more information on Forest Health and mitigation on your property.
 The Colorado State Forest Service also has great information.